Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces: Regret Analysis

+Step 6: Lastly, we add $\sqrt{T}$ to the final bound to compensate for the inaccuracy caused by \evi~due to finite computational resources.
+This gives us the upper-bound on (a) w.h.p.

-\textbf{Bounding} (b): Upper bound on the term $(b)$ relies on the geometric ergodicity property~\citep{meyn2012markov} of $\cM$, that has been shown in Proposition~\ref{prop:ergodicity}.~Proposition~\ref{prop:bddb} shows that we must pay a constant penalty each time we change policy, which is $\cO(K(T))$.~We show that the rule which decides when to start a new episode ensures that $K(T)$ is bounded above by $\cO(T^\frac{d_z + 1}{2 d_\cS + d_z + 3})$, and so is the term (b).
+\textbf{Bounding} (b): upper-bound on the term $(b)$ relies on the uniform ergodicity property~(Assumption~\ref{assum:unif_ergodic}) of $\cM$ and a trick that converts ``Markovian noise'' to ``martingale noise''~\citep{metivier1984applications}.~Proposition~\ref{prop:bddb} shows that on a high probability set, we must pay a constant penalty each time we change policy, which is $\cO(K(T) + \sqrt{T})$.~We show that the rule which decides when to start a new episode ensures that $K(T)$ is bounded above by $\cO(T^\frac{d_z + 1}{2 d_\cS + d_z + 3})$, and so is the term (b).